Carex pellita - (image 1 of 3)

 Morphology

-Perennial to 1 m, forming vigorous colonies from creeping rhizomes.
-Leaves glabrous or scabrous with a distinct midrib, mostly flat, larger blades 2-5 mm wide.
-Terminal spikelet staminate, 2-5 cm, often subtended by one or two shorter, sessile staminate spikes; pistillate spikes two or three, 1-4 cm, sessile or the lowest one on an erect, slender peduncle; leafy bracts present, the lowest elongate, often surpassing the terminal spikes; perigynia pubescent, less than 5 mm long; stigmas 3.
-Achenes trigonous.
+Perennial to 1 m, forming vigorous colonies from creeping rhizomes; leaves glabrous or scabrous with a distinct midrib, mostly flat, larger blades 2-5 mm wide; terminal spikelet staminate, 2-5 cm, often subtended by one or two shorter, sessile staminate spikes; pistillate spikes two or three, 1-4 cm, sessile or the lowest one on an erect, slender peduncle; leafy bracts present, the lowest elongate, often surpassing the terminal spikes; perigynia pubescent, less than 5 mm long; stigmas 3; achenes trigonous.

 Notes

-Wetland indicator: Obligate
+Wetland indicator: OBL

 Rare in a few states.
 Carex lasiocarpa Ehrh. is similar but with leaves that are folded along the midrib rather than flat.
-The pistillate spikes shown here are still a little green; in time they will develop dense pubescence over the perigynia.

 References

 Gleason, Henry A. and A. Cronquist.
 1991.
-Manual of Vascular Plants of
+Manual of Vascular Plants of Northeastern United States and Adjacent Canada.
+Second Ed.

 The New York Botanical Garden.
 Bronx, NY